 Fremont Brewing Co BBA Dark Star

 The barrel-aged imperial stout, as a style, includes some of the best beers in the country.
 Think Goose Island Bourbon County Stout.
 Think Founders Kentucky Breakfast Stout.
 The competition was fierce, but in the end, Fremont Brewing’s Bourbon-Barrel Aged Dark Star (with an ABV of 14.5%!) rose to the top thanks, largely, to its perfect execution of the style.
 Fremont didn’t mess around with adjuncts (no cacao nibs or vanilla beans?
 Really?); instead they blended three different batches to create a rich, barrel-heavy beer that’s full of molasses and maple syrup.
 The beer earned Fremont Brewing the title of “barrel-aged stout masters.”

 City: Athens, OH

-As we said, the competition for best barrel-aged imperial stout in our blind tasting, which had 144 entries, was fierce.
-So brewing the second best beer in that contest is quite the feat, and the win helps support our thought that Jackie O’s is one of the most underrated breweries in the country.
+Jackie O’s is one of the most amazing breweries you've never heard of.
 Spirit Beast is a mixture of five different stouts, plus a quadruple, all blended before being aged in various barrels before being blended yet again.
 That’s a lot of work, and the result is a big pay off that our tasters called, “a revelation.”
 As you might expect from a beer with that much back story, it’s really complex, with all kinds of flavors (from cocoa to dark fruit to booze to wine) coming at you from all angles.
 If you get your hands on one, take your time with it.
 You won’t be sorry.